d-koppenhagen/vscode-code-review/README.md

 Once you created your first code review comment and the plugin can find the associated review file (by default `code-review.csv`), a new button will appear in the sidebar.
 Clicking on this button will open the **Code Review Comment Explorer**.
 This explorer shows you all made comments to the related code base.
-Selecting an entry will open the comment in the webview form so you can edit and update it.
+Selecting an entry will open the comment in the webview form, so you can edit and update it.
 Performing a right-click on an item, will let you delete a comment.

 ![Demo: Code Review Comment Explorer](./images/code-review-explorer.gif)